Education Program Mission Statement

 To share with students, teachers, scholars, and all interested citizens, the history of General of the Army and President Dwight D. Eisenhower and the times in which he lived, through dynamic outreach, creative onsite programs, relevant educational materials, and online resources.

-Schedule a K-12 Field Trip
+Schedule an IKEducation K-12 Field Trip

 Visit the National Archives without leaving your school or home!
 We offer free distance learning opportunities for students and educators.